maziac/DeZog/documentation/Usage.md

 ## General Usage

+Beginning with version DeZog 3.0 there are 2 basic usage scenarios:
+- Developing a new assembler program, e.g. a game, or
+- Reverse Engineer an existing machine code program.

+## Develop a new Program

-A typical debug session with DeZog looks as follows:
+A typical debug session with DeZog will look like:
 1. Create a binary of your assembler program together with a list or SLD file for DeZog
 2. Start DeZog (therefore you need a working launch.json config file)
 3. Debug, i.e. set breakpoints, run, step through your code, evaluate registers and memory